-Medicare supplement plans or Medigap plans are available through private insurance companies.
-They can consider your pre-existing conditions if you don’t sign up during your Medigap Open Enrollment Period (OEP).
+Medigap plans are available through private companies.
+When applying for a Medigap plan, your pre-existing conditions may be taken into consideration if you don’t sign up during your Medigap Open Enrollment Period.

 Understanding the Waiting Period for a Pre-Existing Condition

 Federal law doesn’t require insurers to cover pre-existing conditions for the first six months.
 The six-month waiting period is also known as the “look-back period,” meaning insurers can delay coverage for health conditions that you sought treatment for before applying.
 During this waiting period, Part A and Part B continue to provide coverage for pre-existing conditions.

 Once the waiting period ends, the Medigap policy covers costs like deductibles and copays.
 It’s important to understand what the waiting period might mean for your health care needs.

 Do Medicare Supplement Plans Cover Pre-Existing Conditions?

 For the first six months after you enroll, a Medicare Supplement plan can cover the Part A coinsurance when the visit doesn’t relate to the pre-existing condition.
 A visit relating to a pre-existing condition won’t have coverage.

 Although Medicare will pay some of the hospital bills, you pay the rest.
 This is because Medicare doesn’t have a pre-existing condition waiting period like Medigap.
 Those with a pre-existing condition enrolling in or changing Medigap plans outside of the OEP need to budget to ensure they’re able to cover any medical costs for six months.

 What Pre-Existing Conditions Are Not Covered by Medicare Supplements?